helidon-io/helidon/docs/mp/config/introduction.md

 | File on classpath | Creates the source from a properties file on classpath with `MpConfigSources.classpath(String)`. |
 | YAML | Creates the source from YAML using `YamlMpConfigSource.create(Path)` or `YamlMpConfigSource.create(URL)`. |

-See [manual setup of config][manual-setup-of-config] section for more information.
+See [manual setup of config][manual-setup-of] section for more information.

 #### References